-Slope of porous pavement surface or vegetative swale (percent).
+Slope of a roof surface, pavement surface or vegetative swale (percent).
 Use 0 for other types of LIDs.

 Swale Side Slope

 Slope (run over rise) of the side walls of a vegetative swale's cross section.
 This value is ignored for other types of LIDs.